Girls Adventure and Mentorship Group

 Hi!
 I am Hosanna -

 Before the pandemic, I was a co-director for Nature's Mystery Awareness School.
 We ran a three year coming of age mentorship journey for boys and girls 9-15 years old.
-The mentorship program had a highly structured framework with a contract, pre-scripted curriculum, insurance, and operating costs.
+The mentorship program had a highly structured framework with a contract, strict curriculum, insurance, and operating costs.

 I learned a lot from my years with the school about youth development, integrating learning and play, and holding complex group dynamics as a mentor.
 One of the strengths I saw about myself from this time was the ease and creativity of responding to the needs of the group and individuals through games, challenges and missions.